ansible-collections/ansible-consul/README.md

 ### `consul_servers`

-Although overwritable, it should not be necessary to manually alter this list.
+It's typically not necessary to manually alter this list.

 - List of server nodes
 - Default value: List of all nodes in `consul_group_name` with